Part A: Course Overview

 Course Description

 Social media and networks are prevalent in our lives.
-Prominent examples include Facebook, Meta, Discord, Twitter, LinkedIn and Pinterest.
-Due to their widespread adoption, they provide a great source of behavioural, social and opinion information and have spawned a new analytic field and industry in social media and network analytics.
+Prominent examples include Facebook, Twitter, LinkedIn and Pinterest.
+Due to their widespread adaption, they provide a great source of behavioural, social and opinion information and have spawned a new analytic field and industry in social media and network analytics.
 This has benefited users and organisations in a large variety of fields.

 In this course, you will learn how to analyse social media and networks, about different types of analysis that are possible and the algorithms and techniques to perform these analyses.
-In particular, you will learn:
+As much of social media and networks are unstructured data, the focus will be in analysis of unstructured data and you will learn about:

 Objectives/Learning Outcomes/Capability Development